Photo of Tomas Tranströmer from publisher Albert Bonniers Forlag

 In 1975 Boston’s Beacon Press published Bly’s edition of Friends, You Drank Some Darkness: Three Swedish Poets – Harry Martinson, Gunnar Ekelof, and Tomas Tranströmer.
 The book was immediately influential by introducing several generations of poets that demonstrated the lineage of modernism in Swedish poetry.
 Bly translated and published early American editions of Tranströmer English poetry collections, including Twenty Poems, Night Vision, and Truth Barriers.
 In 1979, Ironwood, a literary magazine in Arizona, published a special issue on Tranströmer with essays by prominent American and Swedish writers.

 Over the next four decades, an increasing number of translators published Tranströmer books in America and the U.K., as he became popular on the U.S. university reading circuit.
 One of the jokes Tomas told me was he was being paid so much money by American universities he had to visit Swedish tax officials to ask how to do his taxes.
 He was not used to the celebrity he suddenly had in America.
-His popularity was so strong he could lecture and read on the East Coast in Boston, New York City, Pittsburgh, and Washington, DC, move on to several universities in the Midwest, and then schedule on the West Coast appearances in Berkeley, San Francisco, as well as Los Angeles.
+His popularity was so strong he could lecture and read on the East Coast in Boston, New York City, Pittsburgh, and Washington, DC, move on to several universities in the Midwest, and then schedule West Coast appearances in Berkeley, San Francisco, and Los Angeles.

 When last I saw him, I understood he had insisted on not the defeat of disability, but the embrace of the victory of an active and continuing life.
 He still performed piano concerts and readings, although he would now have Monica, an actor, or fellow poet read for him.